-The deadline for applications for 2018-19 is midday on Friday 26th April 2019, however, we would encourage learners who may be eligible for support to apply as soon as possible as all applications will be dealt with on a first come, first served basis.
+The deadline for applications for 2019-20 April 2020, however, we would encourage learners who may be eligible for support to apply as soon as possible as all applications will be dealt with on a first come, first served basis.

 Once all of the funding has been allocated, you will be added to a waiting list.
 In the event that more funds are made available to the College, we will contact you.